alex-precosky/LEDTile/README.md

 # LEDTile

-A 32x32 LED tile that I hung up on my wall.
-Uses a Terasic DE0-Nano FPGA with a Nios II core soft CPU and a custom circuitboard.
+This is an FPGA-driven WiFi connected 32x32 LED tile that I hang on my wall.
+Uses a Terasic DE0-Nano FPGA with a Nios II core soft CPU, a custom circuitboard, and an ESP8266 serving an HTTP API for controlling it.

+New ESP8266 firmware can be done over the air, but the FPGA configuration and Nios II are loaded over a USB cable.

 ![Tile on wall](doc/LEDTile.png)